RaquelRaquel/Portfolio/Find_and_Delete_Missing_Data.md

 android_data = app_data_android[1:]
 ```

-In order to explore the dataset, we create a function called `explore_data()`.
-The first parameter, `dataset` is the list we will run through the function.
+To explore the dataset, we create a function called `explore_data()`.
+The first parameter, `dataset`, is the list we will run through the function.
 The second and third parameters, `start`and `end`, are to indicate which row to start with and which row to end with (please note the `end` value is the number after the last row you want).
 The last parameter, `rows_and_columns`, is assigned as `False`, to indicate the assumption that there are no rows and columns.
 <br>
 Inside the `explore data()` function, there are three activities happening: 1) a new variable is assigned using the indicated parameters, 2) a for-loop statement, and 3) a conditional statement.
 The variable, `dataset_slice`, is using the parameters: `dataset`, `start`, and `end`, to create the range of rows.
 The for-loop uses `data_slice` to print each row determined by the `start` and `end` value, with a space in between each row.
 The conditional statement shows that if the parameter, `rows_and_columns`, is "True", then to find and print the number of rows and columns.
 <br>